scotthammel/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-Performing an election audit on a recent local congressional race on behalf of A Colorado Board of Elections employee.
+Performing an election audit on a recent local congressional race on behalf of a Colorado Board of Elections employee.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes.